Last updated on December 2, 2025

 Dress code: Not specified but smart casual recommended

-2024 Update: A previous version of this post recommended Bea’s has since closed and Glam Rock at K West, which is no longer available.
+2025 Update: A previous version of this post recommended Bea’s, which has since closed, and Glam Rock at K West, which is no longer available.

 Found this useful?
 Share it on Pinterest